Jitesh117/jitesh117.github.io/content/musings/are-the-hands-holding-the-steering-wheel-of-your-life-actually-yours.md

 Silence.

 "HOOOOOOONK!!!"
 A horn shatters the quiet.
-It jolts something in e.
+It jolts something in me.

 And just like that, a thought I hadn’t let in for months forces its way through.